ALLVENT-AL/ALLVVNT-AL/README.md

 - 👀 I’m interested in mobile development
 - 🌱 I’m currently learning develop applications with kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-IG : 6@allvvnt
+IG : @allvvnt

 <!---
 ALLVVNT-AL/ALLVVNT-AL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.